 - Quick approval process.
 While the industry average is 30+ days, Principal often approves no-medical applicants in 48 hours, and others in 15 days or less.

 - Principal TeleApp.
 Use this service to schedule your brief phone interview to collect your personal history.

 - Financially strong.
 High ratings from A.M.
 Best, Moody’s, Fitch, and Standard & Poor mean Principal has the cash reserves to pay out claims.

 - Claims process.
-You can only file a life insurance claim over the phone.
-Only employers have the option to file claims online.
+Your beneficiaries can only file a life insurance claim over the phone.

 - Policy delivered by mail.
 This may be a deterrent for the tech-savvy and those who move around a lot.